Use the Bounty From Your Garden to Make Herb Infused Oils

 You can use it to make a tasty garlic or rosemary infused oil, which will make a wonderful addition to your salads this summer.
-NOTE: Culinary herb infused oils, made from fresh herbs, will only have a shelf life of up to a week (I’m being cautious).
+NOTE: Culinary herb infused oils made from fresh herbs will only have a shelf life of up to a week (I’m cautious).
 Because it is so easy to do, make what you need for short term use if you plan to use it in cooking.

-Olive oil lasts longer, is readily available, and is less expensive that other oils.
-According to this post at Olive Oil Times, it boosts your immune system and is effective against cancer, heart disease, diabetes and high blood pressure.
+Olive oil lasts longer, is readily available, and is less expensive than other oils.
+According to this post at Olive Oil Times, it boosts your immune system and is effective against cancer, heart disease, diabetes, and high blood pressure.

 Olive oil is really good for your skin too.
 People have used olive oil for centuries for personal care.
 It is a great skin moisturizer, in part because it contains linoleic acid, a compound that prevents water from evaporating.
 Extra Virgin Olive Oil on Amazon

-Grape seed oil, made from crushed grape seed (of course) will be lighter on your skin.
+Grapeseed oil, made from crushed grape seed (of course), will be lighter on your skin.
 It’s easily absorbed and gentle on the skin.
-Known in the cosmetics industry as a carrier oil, grape seed oil us used in a wide variety of commercially available creams and lotions.
+Known in the cosmetics industry as a carrier oil, the grape seed oil is used in a wide variety of commercially available creams and lotions.
 You can use this to your benefit when making your own quality infused oils.
 Grape Seed Oil on Amazon

 Sesame Oil is known for its warming and medicinal properties.
 It has natural sunscreen properties and is often used as a moisturizer to repair damaged skin cells.
 It is safe to apply sesame oil to inflamed or wounded skin and is used for treating skin conditions like psoriasis or eczema.
 It has anti-inflammatory properties and can help prevent bacterial infections.
 Sesame Oil on Amazon